legendu-net/blog/misc/content/2013-04-03-cross-validation.markdown

-UUID: 03a0e2cd-fce2-48ec-9fdd-4addcaad0021
 Status: published
-Title: Cross Validation
+Author: Ben Chuanlong Du
 Date: 2013-04-03 00:00:00
+Title: Cross Validation in Machine Learning
+Slug: cross-validation-machine-learning
+Category: AI
-Tags: statistics, machine learning
+Tags: AI, data science, machine learning, cross validation

-Category: Statistics
-Slug: cross-validation
-Author: Ben Chuanlong Du
+**

-**Things on this page are fragmentary and immature notes/thoughts of the author.
-It is not meant to readers but rather for convenient reference of the author and future improvement.**
+Things on this page are fragmentary and immature notes/thoughts of the author.
+It is not meant to readers but rather for convenient reference of the author and future improvement.
+**

 ## Training and Testing Data Set